 The programme is jointly awarded and jointly delivered by the University of Bristol and the University of the West of England, both based in Bristol, and therefore draws on the combined expertise, facilities and resources of the two universities.
 The Bristol Robotics Laboratory is a collaborative research partnership between the two universities with a vision to transform robotics by pioneering advances in autonomous robot systems that can behave intelligently with minimal human supervision.

-NB: Teaching for this programme is delivered at both the University of Bristol and the University of the West of England campuses.
+Please note that teaching for this programme is delivered at both the University of Bristol and the University of the West of England campuses.
 Students attending the programme will be given free transport passes to travel between the two universities.

 The programme comprises a number of core and optional units.